 Fire hydrant replacement to interrupt service.

-Crews will be replacing a fire hydrant will need to isolate the water main to complete the project.
+Crews will be replacing a fire hydrant and must interrupt water service to complete the work.
 Once service is restored, all water must be boiled prior to consumption.
-Water crews will remain on site until all repairs are complete and water services are restored.
-Water quality samples will be taken the following morning, with results available within 24 to 48 hours.

-A BOIL WATER NOTICE is issued for properties located at the above listed addresses effective Dec.
-8, 2021 at 8 a.m.
+A BOIL WATER NOTICE is issued for properties located at the above listed addresses effective February 8, 2021.
 Residents at these addresses should boil all water prior to consumption until water sampling results confirm that no contamination occurred.
-Public notice will be issued through the City of Killeen website KilleenTexas.gov, by news release and the Boil Water Notice Hotline at (254) 501-6515 when the notice is lifted.
+Public notice will be issued when the notice is lifted.

 TCEQ Required Notice:

-Due to conditions caused by water system maintenance/repair, the Texas Commission on Environmental Quality (TCEQ) has required the City of Killeen, PWS 0140006, to notify all customers at the above listed properties to boil their water prior to consumption.
+Due to conditions caused by water system repair, the Texas Commission on Environmental Quality (TCEQ) has required the City of Killeen, PWS 0140006, to notify all customers at the above listed properties to boil their water prior to consumption (e.g. washing hands/face, brushing teeth, drinking, etc.).
 Children, seniors, and persons with weakened immune systems are particularly vulnerable to harmful bacteria, and all affected customers should follow these directions.

 To ensure destruction of all harmful bacteria and other microbes, water for drinking, cooking and for making ice should be boiled and cooled prior to use for drinking water or human consumption purposes.
 The water should be brought to a vigorous rolling boil and then boiled for two minutes.
 In lieu of boiling, you may purchase bottled water or obtain water from some other suitable source.
+When it is no longer necessary to boil the water, the public water system officials will notify customers that the water is safe for drinking water or human consumption purposes.
 Once the boil water notice is no longer in effect, the public water system officials will issue a notice to customers that rescinds the boil water notice in a manner similar to this notice.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.